MilesCourtie/smartpoll/README.md

 # smartpoll

-`smartpoll` is a library which provides a `Task` abstraction that simplifies polling futures.
+`smartpoll` is a Rust library which provides a `Task` abstraction that simplifies polling futures.

 Please note that `smartpoll` is still in early development and is not yet thoroughly tested.
 It is not currently recommended for use in production environments.